oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > **TO-DO:** should the "only relevant" language be expanded to cite serializing with binary formats?

-The *minInclusive* and *maxInclusive* TypeOptions are used to specify a minimum and/or maximum value that may be assigned to a Number type.
+The *minInclusive/maxInclusive* and *minExclusive/maxExclusive* TypeOptions are used to specify a minimum and/or maximum value that may be assigned to a Number type.
 Table 3-6 lists the *format* options applicable to the Number type.
 These *format* options are only relevant when serializing using CBOR; see the [[JADN Specification](#jadn-v10)], Section&nbsp;6.4: